 |At-fault accident (damage > $1,000)||$1,679||$1,221|

-Insurance companies rely on a driver's age to outline risk potential, assigning rates accordingly.
-An auto insurance policy is commonly most expensive for beginning and young drivers — due to their increased odds of being involved in an accident — and most affordable for middle-aged drivers.
-Since every insurance company rates ages in a different way, it's wise to compare rates and find great coverage.
+Auto insurance companies use age as an estimator of risk, pricing premiums accordingly.
+Insurance is often expensive for teen drivers — due to their increased odds of being involved in an accident — and most affordable for middle-aged drivers.
+Since every insurance company rates age tiers in a different way, it's worth comparing rates and shopping around.

 As a general rule, teen drivers should choose Allied over MetLife: the former's average annual rates are $2,908 less than the latter's..